danielcarter/danielcarter.github.io/_courses/advanced_online_media/mc_5317_advanced_online_media.md

 Many resources are available to you online, and we'll talk in class about how to find good resources.
 Additional assistance is available during designated times in the Media Innovation Lab.
 You can also come to my office hours or email me.

-If you have questions that might be of interest to everyone or want to discuss anything related to class, post them to the #questions channel on  [Slack](https://mc4317fall2017.slack.com).
+If you have questions that might be of interest to everyone or want to discuss anything related to class, post them to the #questions channel on  [Slack](https://mc5312fall2017.slack.com).

 ### Evaluation

+Weekly Exercises | 10%
-Project 1: Personal Site | 15%
+Project 1: Personal Site | 10%
-Project 2: Organization Site | 20%
+Project 2: Interactive Project | 20%
-Project 3: Multimedia Reporting | 25%
+Project 3: Data Project | 20%
-iMovie Exercise | 10%
-Troubleshooting Quiz | 10%
-Weekly Quizzes | 10%
+Project 4: Final Project | 30%
 Participation and attendance | 10%

 ### Grade Scale